 CLIMATE: The dry season runs from December through May, but showers can happen anytime in this region of lush, tropical moist forest.
 The average temperatures in March are lows in the low 60's to low 70's (but can on occasion dip into the 50's) and highs in the mid to upper 80's.
 The midday weather is often hot and humid (80-90 degrees), with slightly cooler evenings (each cabaña has a ceiling fan).
+Our 2025 tour had two exceptionally hot days that approached 100 degrees, so a wide range of temperatures is possible.
 Good raingear or an umbrella (or both) should be brought on any trip despite it being the dry season.